HOW DO WE ARRANGE A BAPTISM?

 Both churches have car parks.
-At St Nicholas’ parking is an issue, and the 12:45 PM Baptism services are a particular problem as the congregation from the 11:00 AM service may not have left by the time you arrive.
+At St Nicholas’ parking is an issue, and the 12:15 PM Baptism services are a particular problem as the congregation from the 11:00 AM service may not have left by the time you arrive.
 Please let your guests know what the options are, and suggest that they leave enough time to find a space elsewhere and walk to Church, if possible.
 If you are coming by car, please consider sharing.
 We ask all Church users to park safely and considerately, and particularly ask that cars do not block the pavements or access, or other cars in the car park

 CHILDREN IN CHURCH

 We love having children in Church—that’s why we Baptise them!
 But we understand that little ones can get restless and we don’t expect them to be still and quiet for the whole service.
 Please feel free to bring them some quiet toys if that would help them.
 We don’t have anyone on duty to run a crèche during Baptism services, so they will need to stay with you.
 (You might like to know that on Sunday mornings at St Nicholas’ and St Mary's, we do provide a crèche, so that you are free to leave little ones while you stay in Church.
 Our crèche staff are all volunteers who are trained in Child Protection, and all have been CRB/DBS checked.
 The same is true of all those who work with children and young people on behalf of our Church.)

 If your child is upset during the service (it happens!), please don’t be embarrassed to provide whatever he or she needs—food, drink, a changed nappy, or just a change of scenery.

 We do have toilets available in both our churches